-- A target of at least 30% female at Board level and at least 50% at the Senior Executive level - Promoting inclusive and collaborative work practices to recruit, develop and retain a diverse workforce by delivering unconscious bias recruitment training annually
+A target of at least 30% female at Board level and at least 50% at the business level.

+Promoting inclusive and collaborative work practices to recruit, develop and retain a diverse workforce.

 EML's Board approved Diversity and Inclusion Policy is available on our website.